ranjanabhi07/JAVA/README.md

 1) java_start 🦖 :-  it contains basic of java like-variables, dataTypes, iteration, conditional Statements, etc

-2) patterns_in_java 🦖 :- it contains basic and some advance patterns questions solutions
+2) patterns_in_java / ADV Patterns 🦖 :- it contains basic and some advance patterns questions solutions, some changes

 3) Functions Methods 🦖  :- it contains basic implementation of functions through questions and it's solution's.

-4) Arrays 🦖 :- it contains basic implementation of 1D array and 2D array questions and it's solution's.
+4) Arrays 🦖 :- it contains basic implementation of 1D array and 2D array questions and it's solution's,kadans algorithm.

 5) Strings 🦖  :- it contains basic implementation of strings and some functions which will be helpfull while solving advance problems .